kokkos/kokkos.github.io/content/blog/blog-post-10.md

 The fast Fourier transform (FFT) is a family of fundamental algorithms that is widely used in scientific computing and other areas [1]. [kokkos-fft](https://github.com/kokkos/kokkos-fft) is designed to help [Kokkos](https://github.com/kokkos/kokkos) users who are:

-* using Kokkos to port a legacy application which relies on FFT libraries.
+* developing a Kokkos application which relies on FFT libraries.
 E.g., fluid simulation codes with periodic boundaries, plasma turbulence, etc.

 * wishing to integrate in-situ signal and image processing with FFTs.
 E.g., spectral analyses, low pass filtering, etc.

 * willing to use de facto standard FFT libraries just like [`numpy.fft`](https://numpy.org/doc/stable/reference/routines.fft.html).

-kokkos-fft can benefit such users through the following features:
+kokkos-fft [2] can benefit such users through the following features:

 * A simple interface like [`numpy.fft`](https://numpy.org/doc/stable/reference/routines.fft.html) with in-place and out-of-place transforms:
 Only accepts [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/view/view.html) to make APIs simple and safe.

 * 1D, 2D, 3D standard and real FFT functions (similar to [`numpy.fft`](https://numpy.org/doc/stable/reference/routines.fft.html)) over 1D to 8D Kokkos Views:
-Batched plans are automatically used if View dimension is larger than FFT dimension.
+Batched plans are automatically used if `View` dimension is larger than FFT dimension.

 * A reusable [FFT plan](https://kokkosfft.readthedocs.io/en/latest/api/plan/plan.html) which wraps the vendor libraries for each Kokkos backend:
-[fftw](http://www.fftw.org), [cufft](https://developer.nvidia.com/cufft), [hipfft](https://github.com/ROCm/hipFFT) ([rocfft](https://github.com/ROCm/rocFFT)), and [oneMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) are automatically enabled based on the enabled Kokkos backend.
+[fftw](http://www.fftw.org), [cuFFT](https://developer.nvidia.com/cufft), [hipFFT](https://github.com/ROCm/hipFFT) ([rocFFT](https://github.com/ROCm/rocFFT)), and [oneMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) are automatically enabled based on the enabled Kokkos backend.

 * Support for multiple CPU and GPU backends:
 FFT libraries for the enabled Kokkos backend are executed on the stream/queue used in that Execution space.